Below are answers to some of our most commonly asked questions, organized by the following topics:

 Students often borrow funds through a private loan instead of Federal Loans if they are able to secure a much lower rate with zero fees.
 The choice of which type of loan to use is one that rests with each individual student.
 While it is often recommended that students utilize the federal loan programs first, we understand that based on individual circumstances a private loan may be more appealing to some students.
 The Haas Financial Aid Office encourages students to compare the benefits associated with the different loan types.

-The Haas School awards scholarships to both domestic and international students.
+Berkeley Haas awards scholarships to both domestic and international students.

 Effective October 2, 2008, the only loan programs from U.S. financial institutions available to International students almost exclusively require a credit-worthy U.S. Citizen or Permanent Resident co-signer at most institutions.

 We have partnered with a credit union to provide a no-cosigner option by assuming some of the risk on your behalf.
 For more information see the International Student Loans section of the Financial Aid website.

 Are there opportunities to work off-campus to finance my MBA?

 Due to the rigorous nature of the MBA curriculum, students in the Full-Time MBA program are not able to work off-campus during their first year.
 In some cases, second-year students have worked up to 10 hours per week, usually by continuing to work for the company at which they held their summer internship.
 More common is the opportunity for second-year students to serve as graduate student instructors (GSIs).
 Nearly 30% of our Full-Time MBA students serve in this role, which partially reduces their rate of tuition and also provides them with a small monthly stipend.

 For Haas scholarships, please apply as soon as you are admitted to the program.